MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-endpoints-online.md

 ### Notes for online deployments

 - The deployment can reference the model and container image defined in **Environment** at any time, for example when the deployment instances undergo security patches or other recovery operations.
-If you use a registered model or container image in Azure Container Registry for deployment and later remove the model or the container image, the deployments that rely on these assets can fail when re-imaging occurs.
+If you use a registered model or container image in Azure Container Registry for deployment and later remove the model or the container image, the deployments that rely on these assets can fail when reimaging occurs.
 If you remove the model or the container image, be sure to recreate or update the dependent deployments with an alternative model or container image.

 - The container registry that the environment refers to can be private only if the endpoint identity has permission to access it via Microsoft Entra authentication and Azure role-based access control (RBAC).
 For the same reason, private Docker registries other than Container Registry aren't supported.